corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * [Upgrade existing nodes to version 4.6](#upgrade-existing-nodes-to-version-46).
 * [Check you're using Corda Gradle plugins version 5.0.12](#check-youre-using-corda-gradle-plugins-version-5012).

-Instructions on how you do this are detailed below.

 ### Upgrade existing nodes to version 4.6

-When upgrading to Corda 4.6 from a previous version, you need to upgrade existing nodes because of the operational improvements around [database schema harmonization](release-notes-enterprise.md#database-schema-harmonization) that were introduced in Corda 4.6.
+When upgrading to Corda 4.6 from a previous version, you need to upgrade your existing nodes because of the operational improvements for [database schema harmonization](release-notes-enterprise.md#database-schema-harmonization) that were introduced as part of this release.

 The steps you need to follow for each upgrade path are described below.